2000 Yugoslavian general election

-General elections were held in Yugoslavia on 24 September 2000.
+General elections were held in the Federal Republic of Yugoslavia on 24 September 2000.
 They included the presidential election, which was held using the two-round system, with a second round scheduled for 8 October.
 After the first round, the Federal Electoral Commission announced that Vojislav Koštunica of the Democratic Opposition of Serbia (DOS) was just short of the majority of all votes cast needed to avoid a runoff against the runner-up and incumbent president Slobodan Milošević.
 However, the DOS coalition claimed that Koštunica had received 52.54% of the vote.
 This led to open conflict between the opposition and government.
-The opposition organized demonstrations in Belgrade on 5 October 2000, after which Milošević resigned on 7 October and conceded the presidency to Koštunica.
-USAID subsequently released revised election results with Koštunica having slightly over 50% of all votes cast.
+The opposition organised demonstrations in Belgrade on 5 October 2000, after which Milošević resigned on 7 October and conceded the presidency to Koštunica.
+Subsequently released revised election results showed Koštunica with slightly over 51% of all votes cast.

 In the Federal Assembly elections, DOS emerged as the largest faction in the Chamber of Citizens, whilst the Socialist People's Party of Montenegro won the most seats in the Chamber of Republics.
 The elections were boycotted by the ruling coalition of Montenegro, led by the Democratic Party of Socialists.